daattali/beautiful-jekyll/policies.md

 **However, it is NOT permitted to communicate with anyone else, including via posting quiz questions on internet forums, during a quiz.**

+**Use of AI tools (e.g., ChatGPT) is also strictly prohibited and can lead to serious consequences.**

 The following are also **NOT** permitted:

 - taking a quiz from a remote location without prior permission (see below on how to obtain permission)